brandonmpark/ATCSNeuralNetwork/README.md

 ### General Network Configuration
 - *inputNodes*: number of input nodes in the network (positive integer)
 - *hiddenNodes*: number of hidden nodes in the network (positive integer)
+- *outputNodes*: number of output nodes in the network (positive integer)
 ### Running
 - *useWeightsFile*: whether to use a weights file or not (boolean)
 - *weightsFilePath*: if useWeightsFile is true; file path of the weights file (file path)